Fyfe93/GroPro/README.md

 The Android app is developed using the QT framework in order to allow cross compatibility between mobile operating systems and high level access to the networking protocols.
 The particular protocol used for this system is a Transmission Controlled Protocol, server-client based.

 ## LEDs and Hardware Design
 The output LED array consists of a mix of UV, RGB and IR LEDs.
-These have been selected such that as much of the sunlight spectrum as possible can be covered, where the peak wavelengths within these coincide with those considered "ideal" for plant growth.
+This is in order to account for as much of the wavespecturm emmited from the sun as possible, where the peak wavelengths within these coincide with those considered "ideal" for plant growth.
 The array is constructed with 76% RGB, 16% IR and 8% UV as this compares well with the relative spectral wavelength ratios of natural daylight as calculated from [1,2].
 The RGB LEDs are driven through the SPI interface of the MAX7219 LED driver IC.
 This driver allows intensity control through registers and also allows for an efficient PCB layout and easy programming.
 The UV and IR LEDs are driven through PWM control of a NPN BJT.